Harvard Law School: Rankings

+Student life

-Student organizations and journals
+Student organizations

 Harvard Law School has more than 90 student organizations that are active on campus.
 These organizations include the student-edited journals, Harvard Law Record, and the HLS Drama Society, which organizes the annual Harvard Law School Parody, the Harvard Legal Aid Bureau as well as other political, social, service, and athletic groups.

 HLS Student Government is the primary governing, advocacy, and representative body for Law School students.
 In addition, students are represented at the university level by the Harvard Graduate Council.

 Harvard Law Review

-Students of the Juris Doctor (JD) program are involved in preparing and publishing the Harvard Law Review, one of the most highly cited university law reviews, as well as a number of other law journals and an independent student newspaper.
+Students of the Juris Doctor (JD) program are involved in preparing and publishing the Harvard Law Review, one of the most highly cited university law reviews, as well as several other law journals and an independent student newspaper.
 The Harvard Law Review was first published in 1887 and has been staffed and edited by some of the school's most notable alumni.

 In addition to the journal, the Harvard Law Review Association, in conjunction with the Columbia Law Review, University of Pennsylvania Law Review, and Yale Law Journal also publishes The Bluebook: A Uniform System of Citation, the most widely followed authority for legal citation formats in the United States.

 The student newspaper, the Harvard Law Record, has been published continuously since the 1940s, making it one of the oldest law school newspapers in the country, and has included the exploits of fictional law student Fenno for decades.
-The Harvard Law School Forum on Corporate Governance and Financial Regulation, formerly known as the Harvard Law School Corporate Governance Blog, is one of the most widely read law websites in the country.

 The Harvard Law Bulletin is the magazine of record for Harvard Law School.
 The Harvard Law Bulletin was first published in April 1948.
 The magazine is currently published twice a year, but in previous years has been published four or six times a year.
 The magazine was first published online in fall 1997.